Azure/azure-kusto-microhack1/README.md

 ### Task 1: Use the "One-click" UI (User Interface) to create a data connection to an Azure Event Hub

 For the best user experience, we will use the Azure Data Explorer Web UI (aka: Kusto web Explorer/KWE).
-To open it, go to "Query" Pane and click on the “Open in Web UI” or just go to [Kusto Web Explorer](https://dataexplorer.azure.com).The web UI opens.
+To open it, go to "Query" Pane and click on the “Open in Web UI” or just go to [Kusto Web Explorer](https://dataexplorer.azure.com).
+The web UI opens.

 ![Screen capture 1](/assets/images/Challenge2-Task1-Pic1.png)